 Meaning: Specifes, in the matrix form, the minimum bond valences for contacts that will be considered as important bonds.
-Like the IonDistances matrix (see below), this is a square matrix cast in an upper-triangular form.
+Like the IonDistances matrix (see below), this is a square matrix.
 This is only used in calculations of hardness and in softmutation.
-One can estimate these values for a given bond type taking goodBonds= $\frac{valence}{max_coordination_number}$ or slightly smaller.
+One can estimate these values for a given bond type taking goodBonds= $\frac{valence}{max\coordination\number}$ or slightly smaller.

 Default: USPEX can make a reasonable default estimation of goodBonds, you will see the values in OUTPUT.txt file.
 This should be sufficient for most purposes, but for hardness calculations you may need to carefully examine these values and perhaps set them manually.
-For more details, see Appendix 9.9 we effectively disregard these interactions from the softmutation and hardness calculations), whereas Mg-O bonds that will be considered for hardness and softmutation calculations will have a bond valence of 0.2 or more, and the Si-O bonds will have a bond valence of 0.5 or more.
+For more details, see Appendix 9.10